Nader-gator/PayMe/README.md

 - [Homepage app](#homepage-app)

   - This app doesn't do much other than taking care of the routing and displaying the homepage before users log in.
-I created this because usually I like to separate the 'Face' of the website (the pretty static pages) from the functioning parts of the website.
+I created this because usually I like to separate the 'Face' of the website (the static pages) from the functioning parts of the website.
 In a real world app, this would be the section a frontend designer or an outside contractor could work on creating the advertising and front sections of the website without having to see the codebase or worrying about breaking functionality of the website.